 Whether you’re an Abba fan or not, this museum has a well-deserved reputation as one of the best in Stockholm.
 As well as stage clothing, it features concert footage, interviews and plenty of interactive displays that have visitors singing and dancing… live!
 It’s actually part of the Swedish Music Hall of Fame, which gives deep background on how Sweden’s musical footprint has evolved over the years.
 The best bit?
 Benny’s piano, which springs to life whenever Benny plays on his piano in his nearby studio.

 Housed in a specially built structure, the Vasa is one of Stockholm’s most popular attractions.
 The museum pays homage to the hilariously miscalculated Vasa, known as the mightiest warship of its time.
 In 1628, it sailed in front of hundreds of observers at 4.30pm – and sank at 4.45pm.
-333 years later, it was salvaged from the seabed and became one of the best-preserved artefacts from that period.
+A cool 333 years later, it was salvaged from the seabed and became one of the best-preserved artefacts from that period.

-Stockholm’s Old Town is one of the best preserved in Europe, and a lot of that has to do with the lack of cars, which have kept the cobblestoned streets intact and development to a minimum.
+Stockholm’s Old Town is one of the best preserved in Europe, and a lot of that has to do with the lack of cars, which has kept the cobblestoned streets intact and development to a minimum.
 While it has the usual tourist shops, it also has top-quality restaurants, pubs and clubs, and it’s located right next to Stockholm’s Royal Palace.

 Built in the 13th century, Stockholm’s Royal Palace is one of the largest in Europe and is almost exactly as it was when it was first built.
-Located on the edge of Gamla Stan, it’s the official residence of the Swedish Royal Family and home to the Royal Court.
+Located on the edge of Gamla Stan, it’s the official residence of the Swedish royal family and home to the Royal Court.
 And while you can’t tour the entire palace, what is open to the public is well worth a visit.
 That includes the treasury, the royal apartments and the armoury.
 Of special note is the basement, where you can view the royal carriages, some of which date back several centuries.

 Skansen is the world’s first open-air museum, founded in 1891, and it opens a window into how Swedes once lived, with more than 150 traditional buildings from around Sweden, native animals such as wolves and bears (who breed annually), and handicraft demonstrations, such as the always popular glassblowers’ workshop, where you can get in on the action.